 14-4422 – A filer can use up to $6,000 of an unused homestead exemption for any of the following: jewelry, tools of trade, personal injury recoveries, or household goods & furnishings, clothing, appliances, books, animals, crops, and musical instruments.

-14-4422 - Motor vehicle up to $5,000; cooking stove; furnaces and stoves for heat; food to last 6 months; fuel not to exceed 5 tons of coal, 1,000 gallons of oil, or 10 cords of wood; health aids; 1 wedding ring & 1 engagement ring; other jewelry up to $750; up to $200 per item for each of the following: household goods & furnishings, clothing, appliances, books, animals, crops, and musical instruments; lost earnings payments needed for support; feed, seed, fertilizer, tools and equipment to raise and harvest food for 1 season; wrongful death recoveries needed for support; personal injury recoveries up to $12,500.
+14-4422 - Cooking stove; furnaces and stoves for heat; food to last six months; fuel not to exceed five tons of coal, 1,000 gallons of oil, or ten cords of wood; health aids; one wedding ring & one engagement ring; other jewelry up to $750; up to $200 per item for each of the following: household goods & furnishings, clothing, appliances, books, animals, crops, and musical instruments; lost earnings payments needed for support; feed, seed, fertilizer, tools and equipment to raise and harvest food for one season; wrongful death recoveries needed for support; personal injury recoveries up to $12,500.
 Burial plot for the debtor or a dependent of the debtor, in lieu of homestead exemption.

 37-B-262 - Military arms, clothes, and equipment.

 11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).

 11 U.S.C. § 522(b)(3)(C)(n) - IRAS and Roth IRAs to maximum.
 (This amount is set by federal law.
 See Federal Bankruptcy Exemptions for updates on this dollar amount.)

 4-1203 - Judges.